Sayyida al Hurra

-The life of Sayyida al-Hurra can be understood within geopolitical and religious contexts, particularly the struggle between Muslim and Christian empires during her lifetime.
-The Muslim Ottomans had captured Constantinople in 1453, marking the end of the Roman Empire.
-Al-Hurra was two years old when the Portuguese started their colonial conquest by capturing some ports at the western coast of Morocco, starting the year 1487.
-A few years later, Granada fell into the hands of the Catholic Monarchs Isabella I of Castile and Ferdinand II of Aragon and forced conversions of Muslims in Spain followed.
+Her exact date of birth is unknown, but various sources estimate her to be born somewhere between 1491-1495.
+Likewise, there is a lot of discussion surrounding her death; some say she died in 1552, while others place her death a decade later (1561, 1562).

+The era of her life and career was largely marked by a widespread struggle between the Christian world and the Muslim world: the Ottoman Empire had conquered Constantinople in 1453, ending the Eastern Byzantine Empire; the Portuguese Empire had begun conquering ports along the western Moroccan coast around 1487; and the Reconquista had returned the Iberian Peninsula to European Christian rule by 1492, eventually leading to the expulsion or forced conversion of Muslims in Spain.

-Allied with the Ottoman corsair Barbarossa of Algiers, al-Hurra controlled the western Mediterranean Sea while Barbarossa controlled the east.
-She was also prefect of Tétouan.
-In 1515, she became the last person in Islamic history to legitimately hold the title of al Hurra (Queen) following the death of her husband, who ruled Tétouan.
-She later married the Berber King of Morocco, Ahmed al-Wattasi, but refused to leave Tétouan to do so.
-This marriage marks the only time in Moroccan history a king married away from the capital, Fez.
+Al-Hurra split control over the Mediterranean Sea with her ally Hayreddin Barbarossa, an Ottoman corsair who operated in the east while she operated in the west.
+In 1515, she became the last person in Muslim history to legitimately hold the title "al-Hurra" following the death of her first husband Sidi al-Mandri II, who ruled Tétouan.
+Her marriage to her second husband marks the only time in Moroccan history that a king married away from the capital city Fez, as al-Hurra refused to leave Tétouan.

-Etymology

-The title Sayyida al Hurra means "noble lady who is free and independent; the woman sovereign who bows to no superior authority".
-Hakimat Tatwan means governor of Tétouan.

-Early life
+Early life and family

-Sayyida al Hurra was born around 1485 and 1495 (Hijri around 890) or precisely in 1491, to a prominent Muslim family of Andalusian nobles, who fled to Morocco with her family when Ferdinand and Isabella conquered the Muslim kingdom of Granada in 1492, at the end of the Reconquista and settled in Chefchaouen.
-She was a descendant of the Moroccan sufi saint Abd al-Salam ibn Mashish al-Alami, and through him of Hasan ibn Ali.
+Sayyida al Hurra was born in Chefchaouen around 1491 and 1495 or precisely in 1491, to a prominent Muslim family of Andalusian nobles, who were expelled to Morocco after the fall of Granada, at the end of the Reconquista and settled in Chefchaouen.
+Her parents were Ali ibn Rashid al-Alami, the founder and emir of Chefchaouen and Lalla Zohra Fernandez from Vejer de la Frontera near Cadiz.
+A Sharifian, she was a descendant of the Moroccan Sufi saint Abd al-Salam ibn Mashish al-Alami, and through him of Hasan ibn Ali.
+Sayyida al Hurra is not to be confused with Aisha al-Hurra, another female historical figure with Andalusian roots, who played a prominent role during the last days the Emirate of Granada -shortly before Sayyida entered the political scene.

 Sayyida's childhood was happy and secure, yet clouded by constant reminders of the forced exile from Granada.
-During her childhood, she was given a first-class education.
+During her childhood, she was exposed to a first-class education, and involved with the fate of her people.
 She was fluent in several languages which included Castilian Spanish and Portuguese.
 The famous Moroccan scholar Abdallah al-Ghazwani was one of her many teachers.
 She was married at age 16 to a man 30 years her senior, Sidi al-Mandri II, a grandson or nephew of Ali al-Mandri who was a friend of her father and re-founder and governor of the city of Tétouan, himself an Andalusian Moorish refugee.
 She was promised to her husband when she was still a child.
+Tétouan, a city resurrected by Andalusian exiles after Spanish destruction, became central to the political career of Sayyida later in life.